 We should all be open to exploring, learning, and trying new things.
-As well, we should try to keep things interesting and fun by being spontaneous once in awhile.
-One of the best ways to get to know someone on a deeper level, is to travel together.
-Traveling with someone will let you see first hand many things, including how someone interacts with others, how well you interact with each other, and all in all, if you’re truly compatible and will enjoy the exclusivity of sharing your time with one another for a longer period.
-Spending a longer time with a person gives you the chance to know them well, and to see whether or not you truly are compatible.
+As well, we should try to keep things interesting and fun by being spontaneous once in a while.
+One of the best ways to get to know someone on a deeper level is to travel together.
+Traveling with someone will let you see first-hand many things, including how someone interacts with others, how well you interact with each other, and all in all, if you’re truly compatible and will enjoy the exclusivity of sharing your time with one another for a longer period.
+Spending a long time with a person gives you the chance to know them well, and to see whether or not you truly are compatible.
 What better way to see how good you are together than to travel, and even if it’s a short day trip driving to some fun, new destination.

 Finding out what you both like is essential, and you should care about one another’s opinions, needs, wants, and even where they would like to travel.
 We all have our own likes, but when you’re sharing your time with someone else, it’s important to remember a few things.
 You should be open-minded, giving, considerate, and easy going as much as possible.
 Make sure that you’re being fair and that you take one another’s ideas, thoughts, and feelings into consideration when making decisions.
 Take turns picking and choosing destinations, restaurants, and fun activities to do.

-Here are 6 tips for some fun things that you can do while traveling with you partner.
+Here are 6 tips for some fun things that you can do while traveling with your partner.

 1. Take a road trip, or a trip overseas, and go sightseeing.